C++ Math ceil

 Example 1

-Let's see a simple example by considering the positive value of x.
+Let's explore a straightforward illustration by taking into account the non-negative value of x.

 #include <iostream>